Father Ted Crilly: Casting

 Actor Maurice O'Donoghue auditioned for the role, and Linehan felt that he was the right appearance, age and "lightness" for the character.
 Mathews wanted to cast comedian Dermot Morgan from an early stage, but Linehan was reluctant; he worried that audiences would confuse Ted with Father Trendy, a character Morgan had previously created for The Live Mike.
 Trendy parodied a class of priests including Brian D'Arcy, perceived in the 1970s as wanting to be considered liberal and "cool", whereas Ted was written as a more conservative, traditional priest.
 Morgan lobbied hard for the role, eventually persuading Linehan.
 The writers considered O'Donoghue a back-up to use should Morgan become unavailable, and later created Father Dick Byrne, Ted's recurring rival, specifically for O'Donoghue to play.

 Aspects such as Ted's obsession with money and fantasy of going to Las Vegas emerged while writing for Morgan, and the writers began to feel for Ted in a way they did not for the other characters.

 After the second series aired, Linehan said he still believed that Mathews could easily have played Ted in the show.

 There have been several attempts to remake the show for American audiences.
 In 2004, Steve Martin was reported to have signed on to play Ted in a new version.
 In 2007, John Michael Higgins was cast in the part.
-No remake has yet entered production, as of 2022.